rmjarvis/TreeCorr/docs/guide.rst

 Other Two-point Correlation Classes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The other kinds of correlations each have their own class.
-E.g.:
+For example:

     - `NNCorrelation` = count-count  (normal LSS correlation)
     - `NKCorrelation` = count-scalar (i.e. <kappa>(R), where kappa is any scalar field)